-A scientific manuscript on MYMD-1 is under review:

-- "MYMD-1 improves health span and prolongs lifespan in old mice and modulates aging-relevant biomarkers in vitro: A comparison to rapamycin and metformin."
-Author: Johns Hopkins Medical School. - The manuscript details a 12-month mouse trial studying aging and longevity with MYMD-1.
-We also completed several in vitro studies from human primary cell-based BioMap systems at Eurofins contrasting MYMD-1 versus Rapamycin.
+A scientific journal article on MYMD-1 was published in The Journals of Gerontology in August 2022.
+This manuscript supports our continued efforts to conduct a second Phase 2 Trial for Rheumatoid Arthritis in 2023 and additional autoimmune diseases that we may pursue.
+Additionally, "MyMD-1 Improves Health Span and Prolongs Life Span in Old Mice: A Noninferiority Study to Rapamycin" by Johns Hopkins Medical School.
+This journal article details a 12-month mouse trial studying aging and longevity with MYMD-1.
+We also completed several in vitro studies from human primary cell-based BioMap systems at Eurofins contrasting MYMD-1 versus Rapamycin further supporting our transition to Rheumatoid Arthritis.